-MCNAIR CENTER RESEARCH GRANT
+MCNAIR CENTER GRANTS FOR

 - Approval of grants using human subjects, radioisotopes, or vertebrates will be predicated upon approval from the Institutional Review Board (for human subjects), the Department of Physics (for radioisotopes), or the Department of Biology (for vertebrates).
 (A faculty member may apply for a McNair grant before receiving approval from the IRB or Physics or Biology Department, but if the IRB or Physics or Biology Department has not given its consent to the applicant prior to the grant application deadline, the applicant will be disqualified from receiving a grant.)

 - Any grant money left unspent by the end of the award period will revert to the university.

 - All publications produced by the grant must acknowledge both Francis Marion University and the Robert E. McNair Center for Research and Service.

 - Grant recipients are responsible for overseeing grant budgets.